VasilevGleb/Fun-programms/README.md

 -- Progrsm can remeber user (but need password)

 ## NoEscape:
-Is a CyclosProgram that don't leave you go before you didn't wrote right symbols
+Is a Cycle-Program that don't leave you before you didn't wrote right password
+## NoEscape.exe:
+End(?) version of NoEscape.
+Now you can't leve with Ctrl+C. (I'll make some later that you also can't leave with Alt+F4)